MultipleCards

 /etc/init.d/alsasound restart

-This append because udev is loading some sound driver before alsasound, and alsasound get confused.
+This can happen because udev is loading some sound driver before alsasound, and alsasound gets confused.
 A restart will first unload all the sound modules and when restarting, alsasound will work as expected.

 The solution is to blacklist the module(s) that udev is loading before alsasound (Typically, the one you get as sound card 0 after booting).
 You must do this into